 “Let’s say you’re a motor transport mechanic in the Marine Corps.
 The Department of Transportation has an opening for a diesel mechanic.
 The way it was done last year was that person would have to get out of the Marine Corps, or apply while they were still in the corps, but apply for de-partment of transportation job, if they knew it existed, and hope for the best in getting it.”

-Page 2 of 3 - The VOW Act, Caraway explained, shortens the loop be-tween government jobs and military personnel who are discharged or on the cusp of being discharged.
+The VOW Act, Caraway explained, shortens the loop be-tween government jobs and military personnel who are discharged or on the cusp of being discharged.

 “Under the VOW Act, the Department of Labor had to reclassify every MOS (Mission of Service – or job) in the military to make it suitable or translate to civilian language,” Caraway explained.
 “After this translation is done, for example, the Department of Labor will help facilitate the department of transportation’s search for its diesel mechanics.”